garrettgoodwin/12GNasaCapstone/README.md

 ### Getting Started🏃‍♀️
-To get started with [Name of the Game], follow these steps:
+To get started with [Astro Academy](example.com), follow these steps:
 1. Clone or download the repository.
 2. Open the project in Unity.
 3. Navigate to the Assets/Scenes folder and open the Main Menu scene.